The CWU Honors Experience

 A place where wisdom grows and challenge fosters success

 The motto of the William O. Douglas Honors College is sapere aude (dare to be wise).
-Through our one-of-a-kind classes, faculty mentoring, events targeted for mindset growth and peer and faculty advising and support, the DHC pushes students to do just that; to dare to be wise.
-The DHC curriculum enhances all majors and specializations, equipping our students with the skills and life experiences crucial to achieving their goals in today's ever-changing economy and culture.
+Through one-of-a-kind classes, faculty mentoring, events targeted for mindset growth and peer and faculty advising and support, the DHC pushes students to do just that; to dare to be wise.
+The DHC curriculum enhances all majors and specializations, equipping DHC students with the skills and life experiences crucial to achieving their goals in today's ever-changing economy and culture.

 Your gift makes a difference

 DHC students have gone on to stellar and diverse careers in service, industry, education and the arts and sciences, becoming teachers, professors, diplomats, lawyers, performing artists, law enforcement personnel, scientists and engineers, among many other examples.

 Many of our students are the first in their families to attend university and your support for DHC scholarships and programming can make a huge difference in their ability to graduate.
 Any gift can help keep a student in school.

 As a first-generation student pursuing many years of education in the field of medicine post-CWU, the DHC tuition wavier and scholarships opened the door of opportunity and allowed me an equal chance at earning a degree.
 With my financial burdens lessened by the DHC, I was provided a foundation for success that transcended academia - because for once I didn't have to worry if my hopes of attending medical school were too big for what I had in my pocket.